Are you looking for the right kinds of Qualifications to teach English as a Second or Foreign language?

 Note that you might also be able to pick up work on the “black market” as it were.
 These are going to be in schools which are desperate for a teacher and who will hire you even though you don’t have a degree.
 This happens a lot in places like China.
 The problem here is that you will be working illegally which means that there’s no recourse if your boss doesn’t pay you and likewise the standard of the school is not going to be that high.

-For a more in-depth look at teaching when you don't have a degree, see TEFL without a Degree.
+For a more in-depth look at teaching when you don’t have a degree, see the links below.